 Courtesy of Banger's Sausage House & Beer Garden.

 27. Put a German spin on your day at Banger’s Sausage House and Beer Garden.
 The Rainey Street backyard hosts Austin’s largest tap wall and 30 housemade sausages.

-28. Order the hand-twisted pretzel with housemade beer cheese and the Knackwurst (pork, veal, beef, smoke with artisan mustard, pastrami and caraway kraut) at Easy Tiger Bake Shop and Beer Garden.
+29. Order the hand-twisted pretzel with housemade beer cheese and the classic bratwurst (pork and veal sausage topped with Brooklyn Lager mustard and kraut) at Easy Tiger Bake Shop and Beer Garden.

-29. Have an early game?
+30. Have an early game?
 Pick up an order of authentic Czech-style kolaches from the new Batch Craft Beer & Kolaches.
-Meat kolaches feature barbecue sausage or brisket from Micklethwaits and the seasonal apple and sweet cheese kolache will provide a cure for even the most intense hangover.
+Meat kolaches feature barbecue sausage or brisket from Micklethwaits and special seasonal fruit kolaches, like the apple and sweet cheese kolache, will provide a cure for even the most intense hangover.
 Prost!